Quiver Schur algebras for linear quivers: Introduction

-Our new description of the grading on parabolic category~$\O$ gives new information.
-For example we use it in \autoref{S:LLT} to give a fast algorithm for computing the graded decomposition numbers of $\Sch$ and parabolic category~$\O$, which are certain parabolic Kazhdan-Lusztig polynomials, which is similar in spirit to the LLT algorithm for the Hecke algebras of type~$A$~\cite{LLT}.
+Our description of the grading on parabolic category~$\O$ gives new information.
+For example we use it in \autoref{S:LLT} to give a fast algorithm for computing the graded decomposition numbers of $\Sch[n]$ and parabolic category~$\O$, which are certain parabolic Kazhdan-Lusztig polynomials, that is similar in spirit to the LLT algorithm for the Hecke algebras of type~$A$~\cite{LLT}.
 What is really interesting about our ``LLT algorithm'' is that it computes the graded decomposition numbers of the quiver Schur algebras when $e=0$.
 In contrast, the extension of the LLT algorithm to the $q$-Schur algebras~\cite{LLT:Schur} is non-trivial because it requires first computing the action of the bar involution on the Fock space.

 If $\Lambda$ is a dominant weight of level~$2$ then we show in \autoref{C:BrundanStroppel} that $\Sch[n]$ is isomorphic, as a graded algebra, to the corresponding quasi-hereditary cover of the Khovanov's diagram algebra as introduced by Brundan and Stroppel~\cite{BrundanStroppel:KhovanovI}.
 This is quite surprising because the definition of these two algebras is very different.
-The key is to show that if $\Lambda$ is a weight of level~$2$ then $\Sch[n]$ is a positively graded basic algebra(\autoref{T:L2Positivity}).
-Uniqueness of Koszul gradings and \autoref{THEOREMC} now provides the bridge to Brundan and Stoppel's algebra.
+The key is to show that if $\Lambda$ is a weight of level~$2$ then $\Sch[n]$ is a positively graded basic algebra (\autoref{T:L2Positivity}).
+This positivity result, and the uniqueness of Koszul gradings and \autoref{THEOREMC}, provides the bridge to Brundan and Stoppel's algebra.

-As we were finishing this paper we received a preprint by Stroppel and Webster~\cite{StroppelWebster:QuiverSchur} which, building on~\cite{Webster:KnotI}, constructs a family of graded algebras as convolution algebras on the cohomology of quiver varieties.
-Over an algebraically closed field of characteristic zero they show that cyclotomic quotients of these algebras are isomorphic to the cyclotomic Schur algebras associated to arbitrary quivers of type~$A$.
-We remark that Webster~\cite[Proposition~5.11]{Webster:KnotI} has obtained a graded lift of Brundan and Kleshchev's functor~$\UnOFun[n]$.
-He uses a very different geometric construction which is based on his categorification of tensor products for Kac-Moody algebras.

-In a sequel to this paper~\cite{HuMathas:QuiverSchurIII} we show that over an arbitrary field the KLR grading on the cyclotomic Hecke algebras induces a grading on the cyclotomic Schur algebras defined in~\cite{DJM:cyc,BK:HigherSchurWeyl}.
-Moreover, we prove that in characteristic zero our construction, and that of Stroppel and Webster~\cite{StroppelWebster:QuiverSchur}, lead to graded Morita equivalent algebras.